KeithPatarroyo/python-course/Week-1/Reading.md

 ## Operations on numbers
 Kotlin allows the expected basic operations on numbers: Addition, Subtraction, Multiplication, Division, and Negation.
 Kotlin also supports the Modulo operation which gives the remainder of a division, after one number is divided by another.
-These operations use slightly different symbols in a program, for example because multiplying using `x` can be confused with the letter x, and trying to multiply using '$\cdot$' is impossible because that is not a keyboard symbol.
+These operations use slightly different symbols in a program, for example because multiplying using `x` can be confused with the letter x, and trying to multiply using ' $\cdot$ ' is impossible because that is not a keyboard symbol.
 For example, `8 % 3` is 2 as shown here.

 <img src="https://raw.githubusercontent.com/kushnertodd/CFTM-intro-to-python/af686fa42bcc496cc70d56ba96b61afb75960a77/notebooks/Basic-math-modulo.png" width="200" height="200"/>